 In 1994, I joined the World Wide Web shortly after it went public.
 Three years later, I discovered a web site called Necrobabes, and learned that I’m not the only one who gets off on watching people play dead.
 I’ve been a highly active member of the community ever since, and collected nearly 40 GB of videos, photos, and artwork.
 Cinemasphyxia.com is my way of giving back to the community.

 My workstation is a home-built 3.5 GHz Core i7-4770K running Windows 10 Pro 64-bit with 32 GB of RAM and a GeForce GTX 1080 Ti graphics card.

-- Load the recording into Pinnacle Studio Ultimate, remove any irrelevant scenes, then splice the remaining footage together using a “dissolve” effect to create a smooth transition between cuts.
+- Load the recording into Corel Video Studio Ultimate, remove any irrelevant scenes, then splice the remaining footage together using a “Cross Fade” effect to create a smooth transition between cuts.

 - Go through the new MP4 and grab up to 10 carefully selected screenshots.

 - Upload the re-encoded clip to the site and create a new WordPress page for the scene.

 Cinemasphyxia.com is powered by WordPress, an open-source blogging tool and content management system.
 My goal in designing the site was to build one that looks professional, is well-organized, and easy to navigate.
 WordPress was ideal for achieving that goal with software that is widely used and frequently updated.
 If you encounter any problems viewing pages or downloading clips, please e-mail me.